 “No, not yet.
 Zoey suggested a past that I’m going to try to make instead of this sauce.
 I’m eager to see how it’ll taste,” Nico said

 “That reminds me, Zoey, I need you to pick up some of the Halloween permits from the lawyers,” he said, placing some keys in front of me, “I need to check them ASAP.”

 “I guess we’ll have to raincheck,” I smiled.
 “Thank you for letting me try a bit of your new creation.”

-Nolan never called, he only texted but I was beginning to realize that I was going to need another phone.
-Besides which, my mother paid for this one so I didn’t know how long she would allow me to have it for.
+Nolan never called, he only texted, but I was beginning to realize that I would need another phone.
+Besides which, my mother paid for this one, so I didn’t know how long she would allow me to have it for.

 By the time I got back from Beverly Hills, it was already late.
-The whole office had left, and it was just me and Nolan.
+The whole office had left, and it was just Nolan and me.
 I slid the envelope on his desk and massaged the kinks in my neck.